 - No messages, signs, pictures or lettering that is rude, vulgar, or suggestive are allowed.
 No depictions or references to drugs, tobacco, or alcohol are allowed. - No part of undergarments may be visible at any time.
-This includes, but is not limited to boxer shorts, briefs, bra straps and sports bras. - No body piercing is allowed except for girls' earrings. - No head coverings inside of buildings. - No clothing that is too tight, too short, low cut, or otherwise revealing. - For school sponsored swimming activities, dark colored T-shirts must be worn to cover any 2 piece swimsuits or swimsuits with cutouts.
+This includes, but is not limited to boxer shorts, briefs, bra straps and sports bras. - No body piercing is allowed except for girls' earrings. - No head coverings inside of buildings. - No clothing that is too tight, too short, low cut, or otherwise revealing. - o No blankets or other nightwear (pajamas, stuffed animals, etc.) - For school sponsored swimming activities, dark colored T-shirts must be worn to cover any 2 piece swimsuits or swimsuits with cutouts.
 One piece or full length tankini style swimsuits with no bare midriffs or cutouts are suggested and do not typically require wearing T-shirts over them.